thenstad/oblig3/readme.md

 - Copy/paste the code within the file dblogin.sql (SQL folder) to MySQL/MariaDB

-- Edit dbconfig.php AND upload_item.php to match your database - 'host, dbname, user, password'
+- Edit upload_item.php to match your database /'host, dbname, user, password'/
+- Edit functions/dbconfig.php to match your database
+- Edit chat/config.php to match your database
+- Edit profile.php lines: 66,67,68 to match your database